Calabi--Yau complete intersections in exceptional Grassmannians

+\begin{theorem} There is no complete intersection Fano 4-fold of a globally generated completely reducible equivariant vector bundle on an exceptional Grassmannian, which is neither a complete intersection of line bundles on a projective space nor a hypersurface of the $G_2$-Grassmannian \dynkin[parabolic=1]G2. \end{theorem}

+We also classify a class of Calabi--Yau 3-folds in flag varieties of exceptional types.

+\begin{theorem} A globally generated completely reducible equivariant vector bundle $\cE$ on an exceptional flag variety $G/P$ of Picard number greater than one satisfying $\rank \cE = \dim G/P -3$ and $c_1(\cE) = c_1(G/P)$ is one of those appearing in \pref{tb:CY3flag}. \end{theorem}

+The condition $c_1(\cE) = c_1(G/P)$ is sufficient for the zero locus $X$ to be Calabi--Yau.
+This condition will be necessary if the restriction $\Pic G/P \to \Pic X$ is injective, and it is an interesting problem to decide when this is the case.

-\emph{Acknowledgements.} We thank Daisuke Inoue for helpful discussions on Pfaffian Calabi--Yau 3-folds, and Grzegorz Kapustka and Micha\l \ Kapustka for pointing out the reference \cite{MR3476687}.
-A.~I.~was supported by the Grant-in-Aid for JSPS fellows, No.~26--1881.
-A part of this work was done when M.~M.~was supported by Frontiers of Mathematical Sciences and Physics at University of Tokyo.
-M.~M.~was also supported by Korea Institute for Advanced Study.
+\emph{Acknowledgements.} We thank Daisuke Inoue for helpful discussions on Pfaffian Calabi--Yau 3-folds, Grzegorz Kapustka and Michał Kapustka for pointing out the reference \cite{MR3476687}, Pieter Belmans and Maxim Smirnov for correcting an error about representation theory of parabolic subalgebra and for informing us the reference \cite{MR124919}, and Kyeong-Dong Park for pointing out that $\cE_{\omega_5}$ defines the empty set in the Cayley plane.
+A.~I.~was supported by Grant-in-Aid for Scientific Research (14J01881, 17K14162).
+M.~M.~was supported by Frontiers of Mathematical Sciences and Physics at University of Tokyo, Korea Institute for Advanced Study, and Grant-in-Aid for Scientific Research (21K03156).
 S.~O.~was partially supported by Grants-in-Aid for Scientific Research (16H05994, 16K13746, 16H02141, 16K13743, 16K13755, 16H06337) and the Inamori Foundation.
 K.~U.~was partially supported by Grants-in-Aid for Scientific Research (24740043, 15KT0105, 16K13743, 16H03930).